Can you share the start of your journey into perfumery?

 When I was a kid, I collected perfume miniatures and fragrance adverts that I found in magazines.
 I really got into it!
 This is where it all started.
 At first, I was more attracted by the visual world of perfumery than by the scent itself.

-ISIPCA is where I learnt how to properly use my nose and only then, the olfactory world became my world.
+ISIPCA is where I learned how to properly use my nose and only then, the olfactory world became my world.

 Not really.
 At least not directly linked to the world of perfume.
-My mum cooks every Sunday, a lot of those big French slow cooking dishes that takes hours to prepare.
+My mum cooks every Sunday, a lot of those big French slow-cooking dishes that take hours to prepare.
 She used to start cooking very early at breakfast time!
 So I would say, the strange mix of smells between my mother’s cooking and the smell of my breakfast with croissants and hot chocolate.
-Which was not always a very pleasant mix of odours…
+Which was not always a very pleasant mix of odors.

 Experimental Perfume Club is here to help people deconstruct the world of fragrance and understand what scents they like, and what they don’t like.
 This helps when it comes time to make their own fragrance from a selection of perfumery raw materials.
 Everyone walks away with their own formula and a signature bottle of perfume that they name themselves.
 It’s like a micro-perfumery, where we create individual micro-batches of perfumes while building a club of “creators” aimed to everyone.